koajs/koa/Readme.md

 **Old signature middleware support will be removed in v3**

-Please see the [Migration Guide](docs/migration.md) for more information on upgrading from v1.x.
+Please see the [Migration Guide](docs/migration.md) for more information on upgrading from v1.x and using v1.x middleware with v2.x.

 ## Babel setup